Chinmayamission/CFF/docs/responses/views.md

-Data options help manage which columns/views are shown in the response table.
+The `dataOptions.views` attribute helps control which tabs show up on the response table.

+## Default view

+By default, only a single tab is shown, and it contains the following fields:

+- The following fields: `"ID", "PAID", "AMOUNT_PAID", "DATE_CREATED"`
+- All object fields, recursively traversed, of the actual response value

 ## Changing the columns

-If you want to change beyond the default view, add the following to `formOptions`:
+If you want to override the default view, add a view to `formOptions`.

 ```
   "dataOptions": {